poupuu/classification-osteoarthritis-image/README.md

 # Osteoarthritis Classification from X-Rays Images using CNNs
+Notes: Research/Education only - not for clinical use

 ## Summary
 Develope a deep learning model to classify the severity of knee osteoarthritis from X-ray images using CNN with modification layers, early stopping, and reducing learning rate, evaluation using classification report & confusion matrix for identify precission, recall, f1-score